w4ldo/Cavenator/Documentation/ProjectImplementation.md

 ## Implementation

 The project is a small desktop application.
 Technologies used are Java, Maven and Swing.
 Running the project opens a simple graphical user interface from which the user can interact with the application.
 The user can create a randomized map and shape it using customizable algorithms based on cellular automata.
+The implemented GUI uses 600x400 cavas that is populated with 300x200 int array.

 ### Implementation of algorithms